jackshiels/bananai/README.md

 * Deciding on the physical and software/AI architecture.
 * Gathering images.
 * Processing and transforming images.
-* Iterative model training and data gathering.
+* Iterative model training and data gathering through experimentation.
 * Design of the software to deploy on Arduino.
 * Construction of the physical device.
 * Deployment and testing.